isinghrana/ai-starterkit-mymeds/chapter4/Readme.md

 <img src="./images/LogicAppEventGridTriggerSetup3.GIF" alt="Create Azure Function - Review Details" width="50%" height="50%"/>

-At this point you have Logic App configured to run when an image is uploaded to storage account.
+At this point, you have a Logic App configured to run when an image is uploaded to storage account.

 ***

 ### Task 2: Add Step to Invoke Read Text from Image Azure Function

-In this task you will add action step to the Logic App to invoke Azure Function to read text from uploaded image.
+In this task, you will add action step to the Logic App to invoke Azure Function to read text from uploaded image.

 1. Click *+ New Step* button on the Logic App Designer